plantinformatics/pretzel-documentation-website/docs/Basic-Functions/View-tab.md

 The view tab controls what data that is displayed in the main view and how it is displayed.

 ## Displayed Data
+Coming soon!

+If you you're experiencing any issues or have any questions, please [contact us](mailto:gabriel.keeble-gagnere@agriculture.vic.gov.au).

 ## View Display Options
 Various aspects of the view can be controlled using the options in the view tab.
 These controls are split into 3 sections.